Applications for MAP 2026 will open mid-November 2025.

 You'll need to meet all of the following to apply:

-- Be a Year 12 (lower sixth) student at the time you apply;
+- be a Year 12 (lower sixth) student when you apply;

-In addition to the essential criteria, you will also need to meet one of the priority criteria (see below).
+In addition to the essential criteria, you will also need to meet one Category A priority criteria (see below).

-If you are interested in the Medicine and Dentistry strands, there are some additional essential criteria for you to meet (see below).
+If you are interested in the Medicine or Dentistry strands, there are some additional essential criteria for you to meet (see below).

 In addition to the essential criteria, you’ll also need: